 In June 2020, we announced top-line results from our FASCINATE-1 Phase 2a clinical trial in NASH patients where TVB-2640 demonstrated a statistically significant 28.1% relative reduction of liver fat in patients treated with 50mg over 12 weeks, compared to the 4.5% relative increase in liver fat observed with patients in the placebo group as measured by MRI-PDFF.
 A statistically significant 61% of patients treated with 50mg of TVB-2640 achieved a \geq 30% relative reduction of liver fat, who we refer to as MRI-PDFF responders.
 A meta-analysis of several studies demonstrated that MRI-PDFF responders have a 7-fold higher likelihood of a \geq 2 point improvement in NAFLD Activity Score (NAS) and a 5-fold higher rate of NASH resolution, both measured by liver biopsy, compared to nonresponders.
 A completed clinical trial for another drug candidate has also demonstrated a predictive, positive correlation between MRI-PDFF response and improvement of fibrosis that was higher compared to nonresponse.
 Additionally, TVB-2640 demonstrated statistically significant improvement consistent across steatosis, inflammation/lipotoxicity, fibrosis and metabolic biomarkers important in NASH, and was well-tolerated.
+In the second quarter of 2021, we plan to enroll an open-label cohort in the FASCINATE-1 Phase 2a clinical trial to assess the safety and efficacy of TVB-2640 in patients treated with 75mg for 12 weeks.
+We expect data from this cohort in the fourth quarter of 2021.

 We plan to initiate enrollment of our FASCINATE-2 Phase 2b clinical trial in the second quarter of 2021 in NASH patients with moderate to advanced fibrosis (F2-F3) to evaluate the impact of TVB-2640 assessed by biopsy.
 We expect to enroll 330 patients and administer oral, daily doses for 52 weeks.
 We will randomize patients to receive placebo, 50mg of TVB-2640 or 75mg of TVB-2640.
 The co-primary endpoints will be: (1) \geq 2 point improvement in NAS that results from reduction of necro-inflammation (inflammation or ballooning) and (2) improvement in fibrosis.
 These two endpoints are accepted by the FDA for Phase 2b studies in NASH.
 Liver biopsy data will also be evaluated to assess NASH resolution without worsening of fibrosis and/or improvement in fibrosis without worsening of NASH, both of which are endpoints accepted by the FDA for accelerated approval.
 We will also measure liver fat, assessed using MRI-PDFF, and other serum biomarkers in a portion of patients at 26 weeks of treatment in an interim analysis.
+We expect to initiate dosing of the 75mg dose cohort in FASCINATE-2 following results from the planned 75mg, open-label cohort in our FASCINATE-1 Phase 2a clinical trial.
+If results from this open-label cohort do not support use of 75mg in our FASCINATE-2 trial, we expect to complete the trial with the 50mg and placebo arms.
 We expect interim results in the second half of 2022 and top-line liver biopsy results in 2023.
 We received Fast-Track designation for TVB-2640 for the treatment of NASH in March 2021.
 See "Government Regulation and Product Approval-Expedited Development and Review Programs."